sgorgun/while-statements/README.md

 Open the [ArithmeticSequences.cs](WhileStatements/ArithmeticSequences.cs) file, and navigate to the [SumArithmeticSequenceTerms3](WhileStatements/ArithmeticSequences.cs#L5) method.

-Implement the method that returns sum of an arithmetic sequence elements if the common difference is 3.
+Implement the method that returns the sum of an arithmetic sequence elements when the common difference is 3.

 $`\sum_{i=1}^{n} a+(i-1)*3=\sum_{i=0}^{n-1} a+i*3`$

-Introduce a constant to avoid having magic numbers in your code.
+Introduce a constant to avoid magic numbers in your code.

 #### Sub-task 4

 Open the [ArithmeticSequences.cs](WhileStatements/ArithmeticSequences.cs) file, and navigate to the [SumArithmeticSequenceTerms4](WhileStatements/ArithmeticSequences.cs#L5) method.

-Implement the method that returns sum of an arithmetic sequence elements.
+Implement the method that returns the sum of an arithmetic sequence elements.

 ### Quadratic Sequences

-A [quadratic sequence](https://www.google.com/search?q=quadratic+sequence) is an ordered set of terms that follow a rule based on the sequence $`n^2=1, 4, 9, 16, 25, ...`$.
+A [quadratic sequence](https://www.google.com/search?q=quadratic+sequence) is an ordered set of terms that follows a rule based on the sequence $`n^2=1, 4, 9, 16, 25, ...`$.

 The quadratic sequence formula is: